karthikeyan-R16/Ex-3-GENERATION-OF-LEXICAL-TOKENS-/README.md

+# Ex.
+No : 3
-# Ex-3 GENERATION OF LEXICAL TOKENS USING C
+# GENERATION OF LEXICAL TOKENS USING C
+## Register Number : 212222240045
+## Date : 21.02.2024

-# AIM
+## AIM
-## To write a C program to implement lexical analyzer to recognize a few patterns.
+To write a C program to implement lexical analyzer to recognize a few patterns.

-# ALGORITHM
+## ALGORITHM
 1)	Start the program.
 2)	Get the input from the user with the terminating symbol ‘;’.
 3)	Until the symbol is ‘;’, do the following:
          a.
 If the next character of the symbol is an operator then print it as an operator.
          b.
 If the next character of the symbol is a variable, then insert it into symbol table and print it as an identifier.
          c.
 If the next character of the symbol is a bracket, then print it as parenthesis.

-5)	Stop the program.
+4)	Stop the program.

-# PROGRAM
+## PROGRAM

 ```
 #include<stdio.h>
 #include<ctype.h>